aspeakman/DBTruck3/README.md

     to `True` they are returned as the integer values `1` and `0`
 * `has_rowids` - if this is set to `True` a `rowid` column is created in the table and each row is allocated a unique numeric value when stored; default is `False`.
    This is useful if you want to know the order in which data were inserted
-* `text_key_width` - sets the fixed size of text fields (default 100) in MySQL and SQL Server databases used as keys or in indexes
+* `text_key_width` - sets the fixed size (default 100) of text fields used as keys or in indexes in MySQL and SQL Server databases

-Note if you want to use PostgreSQL or MySQL as your underlying database (see `connect_details` above) run one of these commands first:
+Note if you want to use PostgreSQL, MySQL or SQL Server as your underlying database (see `connect_details` above) run one of these commands first:

     python -m pip install psycopg2
     python -m pip install mysql-connector-python